 We’ve known for a long time that our clients would reap the benefits if CARITAS’s programs were all under one roof.
 We’ve also known that women in Richmond need our services now more than ever.
-From the search for the right building, getting through the zoning process, and talking over data and budgets, we’ve made it here to introduce you to the CARITAS Center.
 The new CARITAS Center will include the following elements:

 - The Healing Place for Women – 160-bed peer-based recovery program.